Jigsaw / Λεπτό πριόνι (2018)

 4K video with sound.
 Produced at the Australian Archaeological Institute at Athens (AAIA) Contemporary Creative Residency via the University of Sydney

-A film project, drawing on documentary and fictional approaches, conceived around the repatriation of two small pieces of stone taken by Brie Trenerry from the Parthenon site during a childhood visit.
-Despite the diminutive scale of the stones, this virtually invisible act of restitution brought to mind a jigsaw puzzle in which every piece is of crucial importance in completing an image.
-Prohibitively expensive filming permits are required for the public presentation of films made at the Acropolis—hence the extremely brief but recurring image of the return of the stones becomes an illegal or clandestine activity under some conditions.
-The deceptively modern appearance of the Mycenaean death masks (discovered by Heinrich Schliemann and held in the National Archaeological Museum) inspired another layer of speculative enquiry into repatriation.
+The deceptively modern appearance of the Mycenaean death masks (discovered by Heinrich Schliemann that are held in the National Archaeological Museum) inspired an unanticipated, speculative layer of enquiry into the repatriation process.
 On the evening prior to the return of the stones we enacted a farewell ritual in the frosty night air of the Philopappos hill—encountering dying bees, stray cats and other creatures of the night.
 Accustomed to fostering relationships between the genuine and the fake within our own history of moving image production, the gold masks were constructed from chocolate wrappers while the costume was discovered in a Monastiraki flea market store devoted to heavy metal culture.